Emurasoft/emurasoft.github.io/en/dlg/customize_start/index.md

 ## Prompt if the automatic workspace is not set when restoring previous workspace check box

-If this is checked, EmEditor shows the prompt message if the automatic workspace is not set when theRestore Previous Workspace button is clicked in theStart window.
+If this is checked, EmEditor shows the prompt message if the automatic workspace is not set when the **Restore Previous Workspace** button is clicked in the **Start** window.

 ## Show the Recent Workspaces check box